Algorithmic counting of nonequivalent compact Huffman codes: Cost for extracting coefficients

 Let us make this more precise and start with the high level operations.
 We denote \begin{itemize} \item an \emph{addition} (or a \emph{subtraction}) of two power series by~$\bfA$, \item a \emph{multiplication} of two power series by~$\bfM$, and \item a \emph{division} of two power series by~$\bfD$. \end{itemize} As we compute the first~$N$ terms, we may assume that all power series are of precision~$N$.

 An overview and summary of the number of ring operations and bit operations of these high level operations is provided in Section~\ref{sec:cost-add-mult}.
 Clearly, we have to deal with the size of the coefficients.
-We first note that for $n<N$ each coefficient $\f{g_t}{n}$ can be written with $M \colonequals \floor{\log_2 \f{g_t}{N}}+1$ bits and that by using the asymptotics~\eqref{eq:gt-asymptotics} we can bound this by $N\log_2\rho+\Oh{1}$ when $N$ tends to $\infty$.
-Here the constant $\rho<2$ depends on $t$; see \cite{Elsholtz-Heuberger-Prodinger:2013:huffm} for details on $\rho$.
+We first note that for $n<N$ each coefficient $\f{g_t}{n}$ can be written with $M \colonequals \floor{\log_2 \f{g_t}{N}}+1$ bits and that by using the asymptotics~\eqref{eq:gt-asymptotics} we can bound this by